kaihodev/hikidashi/docs/docs/safe/functions/mapip.md

 ▸ **mapip**<Q, T\>(`arr`: Q, `callback?`: *ArrayCBT*<T\>, `thisArg?`: *unknown*): Q

-A non-spec compliant fast Array map that *modifies the input array.*
+A non-spec compliant fast Array map that *modifies the input array* and maps in-place.

 **`remarks`**

-This implementation loops in reverse order.
 The mapip function should be used with caution due to its destructive nature.
 We see promising use cases where you may iterate a map that is not used for any other purpose.
 Consider the following: const users = [111, 112, 113, 114].map(id => database.fetchById(id));